-Degree Requirements for concentration in Information Assurance:
+Course Requirements for Information Assurance (IA) concentration:

-A minimum of 36 semester hours consisting of 9 credit hours of Foundation, 18 credit hours of Core, and 9 credit hours of electives courses.
+A minimum of 36 semester hours consisting of 9 credit hours of foundation, 18 credit hours of core, and 9 credit hours of elective courses are needed to satisfy the degree requirements.
 Some courses will have equivalent fact-to-face and online sections to maximize flexibility.